Bhumikapatil22/Inventory-Management-Tool/README.md

 + [Contact](#contact)

 ## Description <a name="description"></a>
-Inventory Management Tool, built with Java and Spring framework, streamlines the management of raw materials and processed items.
-Key features include CRUD operations on raw materials and processed items, Issuing materials and monitoring unavailable items.
+The Inventory Management Tool, developed using Java and the Spring Framework, offers an efficient solution for managing both raw materials and processed items.
+This tool is designed to streamline inventory operations by providing real-time control over stock levels, improving accuracy, and boosting productivity in day-to-day management tasks.
+Its user-friendly interface and powerful backend ensure smooth inventory tracking and optimization, minimizing the risk of material shortages and stock imbalances.

 ## Technology <a name="technology"></a>
 - **Frontend**: HTML, CSS, Bootstrap